Spend your money on a great bottle of wine rather than these useless accessories

 Serving temperature can be a confusing thing, and this device claims to simplify that problem by allowing you to program in the type of wine you’re having.
 It then adjusts the wine to the right serving temperature.

 What makes this a useless gadget is that it doesn’t actually work.
 In any format.
 Single wine chiller.
 Double wine chiller.
-Pour it through and get instant chill.
+Pour it through and get an instant chill.
 In whatever incarnation you like, you have to wait a long time for results and even after 30 minutes, it doesn’t do the job.
 And by the way, if it takes forever to work, there’s a thing called an ice bucket that you can fill with ice water.
 That will take a brief eight minutes.
 Oh, and there’s always the freezer if you have a little more time.
 Better than the 30 minutes it took for my double chiller not to do the job.

 When conventional methods work, there’s no reason to shell out $40 to $250 for something this lame.